AriaFallah/WebpackTutorial/part1/README.md

 [Example 7](https://github.com/AriaFallah/WebpackTutorial/tree/master/part1/example7)

-The reason most people seem to be flustered by webpack is the fact that they need to go through all of this to get to the point where they finally write javascript; however, now we have arrived at the climax of our tutorial.
+The reason most people seem to be flustered by webpack is the fact that they need to go through all of this to get to the point where they finally write JavaScript; however, now we have arrived at the climax of our tutorial.

 Just in case you haven't already: do `npm run dev`, and navigate to `http://localhost:8080`.
 Setting